ronizzle/react-exchange-rate/README.md

 Well obviously this app needs some more work to make it fully functioning.
 I think the following features will be some nice to add:
+ - add validations on input field
+ - use a better date field
  - Currency rate trend predictions
  - Subscription based alert - a guest signs up, subscribe to a currency, and will get alerts if there are major changes o na currency rate.